Ponhea Yat

 Ponhea Yat (ពញាយ៉ាត, UNGEGN: Pônhéa Yat, ALA-LC: Bañā Y″āt /km/; c.
 1394 – 1463), also known as Borom Reachea I (បរមរាជាទី១, UNGEGN: Bârômôréachéa ti 1, ALA-LC: Paramarājā dī 1 /km/), was the last king of the Khmer Empire and the first Khmer king of the post-Angkor period.

 Ponhea Yat complained to the Yongle Emperor in 1408 and 1414 of raids by the Champa King Indravarman VI.
 He dispatched Kun Si-li Ren-nong-la to visit China.

-He was forced to flee Yasodharapura in 1431 as it was indefensible against attack by the Siamese, resettling first in Basan (Srey Santhor), but after it became flooded, fled to Chaktomuk (now part of Phnom Penh).
+He was forced to flee Yasodharapura in 1431 as it was indefensible against attack by the Siamese, resettling first in Basan (Srey Santhor), but after it became flooded, fled to Chaktomuk (now part of "Phnom Penh").

 In Phnom Penh, the king ordered the land to be built up to protect it from flooding, and a palace to be built.
-During his reign he also ordered the construction of six Buddhist monasteries around the city, and his remains are housed in a stupa behind the Wat Phnom.
+During his reign, he also ordered the construction of six Buddhist monasteries around the city, and his remains are housed in a stupa behind the Wat Phnom.

 King Ponhea Yat was succeeded on his death by his first son Noreay Reachea, who reigned until 1469 and who was succeeded in turn by Ponhea Yat's second son, Srey Reachea.

 Stupa of Ponhea Yat at Wat Phnom.

+Family

+Ponhea Yat, the third son of Thommasaok Reachea, succeeded his father and was named "Borom Reachea I" and was crowned king with three concubines.
+First, Concubine Buppha Devi had a son named Noreay Reamea as her first son.
+Second, Concubine Sisangam was the sole concubine of the Siamese king Intharachathirat (In), who was defeated by Ponhea Yat in Angkor.
+Sisangam had two sons named Srei Reachea and Srei Soriyoatey as his second and third sons.
+Third, Concubine Potumkesar had a son named Dhamma Reachea II as his fourth son.
+All four of his sons succeeded him, and these four sons divided the Khmer territory into three large parts to rule individually until the outbreak of internal wars and even more so among themselves after Ponhea Yat's father died.